 Disadvantages of paying off debt early

-It’s usually a good idea to try and pay off your debt as soon as possible, but keep in mind that there are certain situations when it doesn’t make sense.
+It’s usually a good idea to try and pay off your debt as soon as possible, but there are certain situations when it doesn’t make sense.
 If you receive a large sum of money and put it toward your debt, you won’t be able to invest it and earn interest on it.
 It might make more sense to put that money in an emergency fund or invest it in a high-interest savings account instead.

 Carefully consider where the money is coming from before using it to pay off your debt.
-If the money is in savings for emergencies it may not be wise to deplete that fund, especially if it puts you in a position where you’ll be more likely to use a credit card and rack up new debt at a high-interest rate.
+If the money is in savings for emergencies it may not be wise to deplete that fund, especially if it puts you in a position where you’ll be more likely to use a credit card and rack up new debt at a high interest rate.